-In February 1979 I began taking Polaroid SX70 self-portraits on a daily basis to explore the idea of time as connected to a lunar month but also to find a way to stay grounded as much of my life was imploding.
-Months turned into years and the project, Crisis of Experience, was presented as my Masters thesis in photography in May 1981.
-I continued the daily documentation of self for eight years, until mid-1987.
+In February 1979 I began taking Polaroid SX70 self-portraits on a daily basis to explore the idea of time as connected to a lunar month, but also to find a way to stay grounded as much of my life was imploding.
+Months turned into years and I continued the daily documentation of self for eight years, until November 1987.

-Throughout history women have found journals a sympathetic medium.
-I was looking to define myself at a time when the feminist revolution had already won many new freedoms (and choices) for women.
-Looking back I realize that I was exploring the politics of identity--and not just gender identity-- and deciphering who I was in relation to photography.
+Women throughout history have found journals a sympathetic medium.
+I was looking to define myself at a time when the feminist revolution had already won many new freedoms and choices for women.
+I realize now that I was exploring the politics of identity--and not just gender identity-- and deciphering who I was in relation to photography.
 The reconsideration of this project, now with the patina of time, allows for a deeper understanding of self and a legacy of the Polaroid medium that can never be replicated.